Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 Shop Mineral SPF 70Routine for Makeup Users

-If you want sun protection with natural coverage, BB Cream Tinted Sunscreen SPF 65 can simplify your routine.
+If you want sun protection with natural coverage, Tinted Sunscreen SPF 65 (BB Cream Coverage) can simplify your routine.
 It works well for office, university, events and no-foundation makeup days.
+No white cast.

-Best Match: BB Cream Tinted Sunscreen SPF 65
+Best Match: Tinted Sunscreen SPF 65 (BB Cream Coverage)

 Use this if you want SPF protection with a natural-looking, no-white-cast coverage finish.